ebullient/ttrpg-convert-cli/README.md

 ## Recommended plugins

 - **[Admonitions](obsidian://show-plugin?id=obsidian-admonition)**: One of the templates for rendering monsters uses the code-style format supported by the admonitions plugin to render human-readable text (and avoid blockquote line wrapping).
+  - Create a custom admonition called `statblock`
+  - Either set the appearance/icon for the style in the plugin, or use/modify [this snippet](css-css-snippets/admonition_callout.css) to style the admonition itself
+  - The [statblock css snippet](css-snippets/statblock.css) defines styles for the contents of the statblock.

 - **[Force note view mode by front matter](obsidian://show-plugin?id=obsidian-view-mode-by-frontmatter)**: I use this plugin to treat these generated notes as essentially read only.
 Specifically, I ensure the plugin has the following options enabled: "Ignore open files" (so that if I have toggled to edit mode, it doesn't fight with me over it), and "Ignore force view when not in front matter" (so that the setting isn't applied to documents that don't have the front matter tag).